-On the other hand, lack of caffeine may cause withdrawal symptoms.
-These symptoms usually begin 12 to 24 hours and peak in 1 to 2 days from last consumption of caffeine.
+On the other hand, a lack of caffeine may cause withdrawal symptoms.
+These symptoms usually begin 12 to 24 hours and peak in 1 to 2 days from the last consumption of caffeine.
 Caffeine consumption may stop these symptoms.

 Foods high in caffeine to consume in moderation

 Caffeine, either from food or supplements, is nearly 100% bioavailable.